brefphp/bref/docs/environment/database-planetscale.md

 First, make sure you have installed Doctrine, or [follow these docs to do so](https://symfony.com/doc/current/doctrine.html#installing-doctrine).

-To configure Symfony to use the PlanetScale database, we need to set it up via environment variables.
+To configure Symfony to use the PlanetScale database, you need to set it up via environment variables.

 If you deploy a `.env` file, set up the following variables: